NoBlackBoxes/LastBlackBox/boxes/light/radio/README.md

 ## LC Tanks

-- Easy to measure with an osciliscope.
+- Easy to measure with an oscilloscope.
 Send a square wave through a small inductor (from Arduino?) and place nearby the LC circuit.
 Measure voltage "induced" across the cap.